Skip to content

 Bypassing Queue Limits with the Claim-Check Pattern

 Enterprise webhook payloads can be massive.
 A Jira webhook containing a deeply nested issue with attachments can reach 25 MB.
-Standard message queues typically enforce strict size limits — often around 256 KB.
+Standard message queues typically enforce strict size limits, often ranging from 256 KB to a few megabytes.

 To prevent large payloads from crashing the queue, normalization engines use the Claim-Check Pattern: